 In far more questionable move, the filmmakers have decided to shoehorn Harry Osborne into this movie.
 I think this movie is already crowded enough without adding another character – especially one who’s supposed to be sorta sketchy and shady.
 TASM2 has to remind viewers about the returning characters from the first movie, and then introduce Mary Jane and Maxwell Dillon/Electro.
 That’s enough.
 Perhaps the producers will just hint at his Green Goblin legacy and leave the evil-doing for the next movie.
 The worst move the producers of TASM2 could make is to overstuff the flick with villains and detract from the Gwen/Peter/Mary Jane and Spider-Man/Electro dynamics.

-Well, anyway, Harry is in, and the-powers-that-be have cast Dane Dehaan from Chronicle as Harry.
-Dehaan did a good job as the character who… adapted to superpowers sooner than his buddies in Chronicle, but the problem I have is his youth.
-Apparently, TPTB want Harry Osbourne to look 12 years old.
-I know Peter and the gang are supposed to be in high school, but Garfield’s Peter and Emma Stone’s Gwen “read” as much older than high school; Dehaan comes across as much younger than that.
+Well, anyway, Harry is in, and the-powers-that-be have cast Dane DeHaan from Chronicle as Harry.
+DeHaan did a good job as the character who… adapted to superpowers sooner than his buddies in Chronicle, but the problem I have is his youth.
+Apparently, TPTB want Harry Osborn to look 12 years old.
+I know Peter and the gang are supposed to be in high school, but Garfield’s Peter and Emma Stone’s Gwen “read” as much older than high school; DeHaan comes across as much younger than that.
 It could be a problem.

 The Amazing Spider-Man 2 (working title) is due in theaters May 2, 2014, so they better get filming!